 To Submit a Proposal

 Proposals for books in the SCALE imprint will follow the same review protocols as every other book published by a university press except that the imprint’s Editorial Board will advise on the potential for impact on affordable learning, the number of students who would benefit from the investment statewide, and the estimated cost savings against commercial alternatives.
-If you wish to propose an open textbook for the imprint, please contact the Press’s director, John Morgenstern.
-Please also address any questions that you may have about the proposal or imprint to him.
+If you wish to propose an open textbook for the imprint, please contact the Press’s interim director, Alison Mero.
+Please also address any questions that you may have about the proposal or imprint to her.